 To avoid duplication, the CCR accepts records only when the reporting PTCR is the same as the province or territory of residence of the person at the time of tumour diagnosis.
 Each PTCR is required to return records for residents of other jurisdictions to the appropriate PTCR for submission.

-Undercoverage of cancer tumours may exist for a variety of reasons: some PTCRs do not use, or have had periods in the past where they have not used, death certificates as a source of identifying cancer tumours; differing definitions among the PTCRs of what constitutes a reportable or malignant tumour; difficulty in diagnosing certain tumours because of their location (or site) in the body; differences among the PTCRs in coding practices, data entry or processing procedures; failure to report tumours diagnosed and treated in a province, territory or country outside of the province or territory of residence; delays in reporting of new cases to Statistics Canada.
+Under-coverage of cancer tumours may exist for a variety of reasons: some PTCRs do not use, or have had periods in the past where they have not used, death certificates as a source of identifying cancer tumours; differing definitions among the PTCRs of what constitutes a reportable or malignant tumour; difficulty in diagnosing certain tumours because of their location (or site) in the body; differences among the PTCRs in coding practices, data entry or processing procedures; failure to report tumours diagnosed and treated in a province, territory or country outside of the province or territory of residence; and, delays in reporting of new cases to StatCan.